liangzheng816/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

    :::image type="content" source="media/mm-cloud-reports-download-dropdown.png" alt-text="Dropdown menu for downloading either detailed or summary reports.":::

 3. You can access reports you've requested by selecting **Recent actions** icon from the menu bar at the top right of the screen.
-Reports generated can be accessed for up to 7 days.
+Reports generated can be accessed for up to seve days.

 ### Download Migration reports

 1. On the **Migration** tab, select one or more rows from the list of migration tasks.
 Each row in the table represents a migration task.
 2. From the action bar, select **Download reports**.
 Then select either **Detailed** or **Summary** depending on the type of report you need.
 3. You can access reports you've requested by selecting **Recent actions** icon from the menu bar at the top right of the screen.
-Reports generated can be accessed for up to 7 days.
+Reports generated can be accessed for up to seven days.

 ## Scan reports